SnowWalkerJ/DL-Framework-Compilation/pre.md

 ### Neural Networks

 Neural Networks are recursive structures.
-They consists of smaller neural networks called "layers".
+They consist of smaller neural networks called "layers".
 Take the "inception" model for an example (the inception model is a deeplearning model developed by Google to classify images), Each small block in red/blue/green represents a layer.
 They are basic operations called "pooling", "convolution" and "concatenate".
 Each layer can be used as an independent neural network model if necessary.

 The groups circled in red are identical structures.
 So they can be grouped into layers too.
 They are called the "inception blocks".